netsys-lab/scion-host/README.md

 To run the endhost stack on MacOS, just download the `scion-host-darwin-arm64` binary for arm-based platforms or `scion-host-darwin-amd64` for x64-based platforms.
 We recommend to rename it to `scion-host`.
 If you can't start this binary on your system for security reasons, please build it locally until we provide official packages.

 Run it as root via `sudo ./scion-host --bootstrap=$bootstrapUrl` and keep this binary running.
 You should see some logging output and the program should stay open.
-SCION is installed under `/Applications(scion-host/darwinx64/` or `/Applications(scion-host/darwinamd64/`, in this folder, you can also find the `scion` binary.
+SCION is installed under `/Applications/scion-host/darwinx64/` or `/Applications/scion-host/darwinamd64/`, in this folder, you can also find the `scion` binary.
 You can use the binary from this folder or [add it to your Path](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7).

+You can test SCION connectivity by using the `scion` binary, e.g. `scion showpaths -r 71-2546` or `scion ping 71-2546,127.0.0.1`.

-You need to be in the OvGU university network to connect to the SCION network properly.
+**Ovgu Specific:** You need to be in the OvGU university network to connect to the SCION network properly in our AS.
 This can be done either by connecting to OvGU WIFI or LAN being on the campus, or using the [OvGU VPN](https://www.urz.ovgu.de/vpn-path-204,616.html).
 In the end, you need an OvGU IP Address in the range of `141.44.xx.xx`.

 You can test SCION connectivity by using the `scion` binary.
 You may need to set your local address properly: Open Settings->Network and find your OvGU IP address (should start with `141.44.`).